Coconut Flour Keto Bread

 If you go on Amazon and look at kitchen scales, it's easy to get overwhelmed.
 I have two kitchen scales.
 The first one I purchased is an older version of this Pronto Digital Scale.

-I eventually upgraded to this Kitchen Scale by My Weigh because I wanted a larger base to weigh on and I just love the cover on it which prevents me from constantly having to try and dig flour out of the display of the smaller one.
-I now use my original purchase for traveling!
+Eventually, I upgraded to this Kitchen Scale by My Weigh because I wanted a larger base to weigh on and I just love the cover on it which prevents me from constantly having to try and dig flour out of the display of the smaller one.

 Seriously?
 Yeast in Keto Bread?